phrh/BackCLIP/README.md

 The PAR-CLIP protocol derives a transcriptome wide set of binding sites for RNA Binding Proteins.
 However,   non-specific RNA background remains.
 We propose a tool, BackCLIP, to identify the presence of common RNA background in a PAR-CLIP dataset.
 We built a common background set where each element has a score that reflects its presence in several PAR-CLIP datasets.
 We present a tool that uses this score to identify the amount of common backgrounds present in a PAR-CLIP dataset, and we provide the user the option to use or remove it.

+This Git contains the software code and output results from [P.H Reyes-Herrera, C.A Speck-Hernandez, C.A.
+Sierra, and S. Herrera.(2015) BackCLIP: a tool to identify common background presence in PAR-CLIP datasets.
+Bioinformatics.] (http://bioinformatics.oxfordjournals.org/content/early/2015/07/29/bioinformatics.btv442.abstract)

 ----------------
 ### Content